-Performance of the endowment and its investment managers will be reviewed by the Investment Trustee and Cambridge Associates on a quarterly basis, and evaluated over running three- and five-year periods.
-Similarly, the Investment Trustee and Cambridge Associates will annually review the impact of the portfolio as a whole.
+Performance of the endowment and its investment managers will be reviewed by the Investment Trustee and the Memorial Fund's investment advisors on a quarterly basis, and evaluated over running three- and five-year periods.
+Similarly, the Investment Trustee and the investment advisors will annually review the impact of the portfolio as a whole.
 This effort is not static, but will evolve as the Memorial Fund's exposure to mission-aligned investments grows and as the availability of impact data increases.
-The Trustee and Cambridge Associates will regularly review managers in order to confirm that the factors underlying the performance expectations and mission alignment remain in place.
+The Trustee and the investment advisors will regularly review managers in order to confirm that the factors underlying the performance expectations and mission alignment remain in place.